When will Apple release a new Mac mini in the UK? And what new features and design changes can we expect from the updated Mac mini in 2016?

 A new Mac mini is expected to launch in 2016, since the line wasn't updated at all in 2015; but Apple (as usual) is giving nothing away.
 Nevertheless, based on past experience and the specs of current Macs, we've got a fair idea of what to expect from the new Mac mini, and when to expect it.
 We've got all the new Mac mini hints and rumours for you right here.
 Read on for the next Mac mini's likely release date, specs, design changes and new features.

 We'll update this article whenever new information is unearthed, so check back regularly for the latest Mac mini update rumours.
 And remember to check our Mac buying guide for current buying advice.

 New Mac mini 2016 rumours: What is the Mac mini?

-Not the no-brainer it might sound to keen mini-heads: plenty of otherwise tech-savvy folk aren't aware the Mac mini even exists.
+Not the no-brainer it might sound like to keen mini-heads: plenty of otherwise tech-savvy folk aren't aware the Mac mini even exists.
 Indeed, sometimes it seems like Apple itself isn't aware of its presence.
 That would certainly explain the long gap before the 2014 model was launched.

 The Mac mini is Apple's smallest desktop Mac and also its cheapest Mac, at £399.
 It's a full-blown OS X desktop that fits into a self-contained chassis no bigger than a set-top box.
 It's an inexpensive living-room Mac that lacks the power of even some MacBooks and comes with no keyboard, mouse or display, but one that works perfectly as the centre of your digital home - not least because it comes with HDMI sockets, so that plugging it into a modern TV is a doddle.

 There used to be a Mac mini with OS X Server available for £849 but Apple removed that option from the line-up in October 2014.